Sepuluh Nopember Institute of Technology: Student activities

 ITS is well known for its winning-spirit ethos in sport.
 In 2015, Seaborg ITS's team won first place at College Bowl 2015, the largest football league held by Indonesian Flag Football Association (IFFA).
 Maritime Challenge ITS's team won first place at Atlantic Challenge International (ACI) 2014 in the Oar and Sail category, in France.

-ITS has a variety of student organizations involved in politic, religion, sports, the arts, and other activities.
+ITS has a variety of student organizations involved in politics, religion, sports, the arts, and other activities.
 These include: